-a) Memorabilia Types Example Codes Description Collectibles [Statues] Statues (small or large).
-[Dishes] Ornamental dishes, e.g. plates, vases.
-[Pins] Small pins with a picture or emblem printed on them.
-Wearables and Consumables [Food] Food items, e.g. tea, chocolate, candies.
-[Clothes] Clothing items that can be worn, e.g., hats, shirts.
-Personal Accomplishment [Trophies] Trophies or medals won for personal or - team accomplishment.
-Trip Output [Maps] Maps of trip locations.
-[Pamphlet] Pamphlets describing a location, e.g., schedule, itinerary, handouts from tours. b) Reasons for Collecting/Not Example Codes Description Collecting [Roots] A reminder of one's heritage and cultural roots.
-[Memory] A memory of the event or location.
-Not Collecting [Clutter] Souvenirs are seen as being messy and producing clutter. c) Storage Locations Example Codes Description High-level [Bedroom] A family member's bedroom [Living Room] The family's living room [Office] Room designated as a home office, e.g., where the computer is kept.
-Low-level [Shelf] A shelf hanging on a wall, or case of shelves [Wall] Hanging on a wall directly [Storage] A storage shelf or area in the home. d) Reasons for Locations Example Codes Description Rationale [Display] An area that is easily visible publicly in the home.
-[Not Clutter] An area that won't make the items look like clutter.
-[Space] An area that has enough space to store items.
-[Conversation] An area that it can act as a conversation piece. e) Associated Memories Example Codes Description Direct Experience [Event] Memories of the event.
-[Location] Memories of the location the item is from.
-Indirect Experience [Roots] Reminder of one's heritage or roots. · [People] The people who gave the item to a family member.
+(a) Memorabilia types Example codes Description Collectibles [Statues] Statues (small or large) [Dishes] Ornamental dishes, e.g., plates, vases [Pins] Small pins with a picture or emblem printed on them.
+Wearables and [Food] Food items, e.g., tea, chocolate, candies. consumables [Clothes] Clothing items that can be worn, e.g., hats, shirts Personal accomplishment [Trophies] Trophies or medals won for personal or team accomplishment Trip output [Maps] Maps of trip locations [Pamphlet] Pamphlets describing a location, e.g., schedule, itinerary, handouts from tours (b) Reasons for collecting/ Example codes Description not - Collecting [Roots] A reminder of one's heritage and cultural roots [Memory] A memory of the event or location Not Collecting [Clutter] Souvenirs are seen as being messy and producing clutter (c) Storage locations Example codes Description High-level [Bedroom] A family member's bedroom [Living room] The family's living room [Office] Room designated as a home office, e.g., where the computer is kept Low-level [Shelf] A shelf hanging on a wall, or case of shelves [Wall] Hanging on a wall directly [Storage] A storage shelf or area in the home (d) Reasons for locations Example codes Description Rationale [Display] An area that is easily visible publicly in the home [Not clutter] An area that would not make the items look like clutter [Space] An area that has enough space to store items [Conversation] An area that it can act as a conversation piece (e) Associated memories Example codes Description Direct experience [Event] Memories of the event [Location] Memories of the location the item is from Indirect experience [Roots] Reminder of one's heritage or roots [People] The people who gave the item to a family member particular location.
+This typically included reasons such as placing the item where it could be seen on display or act as a conversation piece, or placing items where there is adequate space to store them and the items do not cause a cluttered appearance.